 - Baroque engagement ring: jewelry known for being elaborate, artistic, and decorative.
 Think ornate and opulent.

 - Swirl engagement ring: a beautiful, unique design.
 It creates a fluid effect.
 The metal seems to swirl around the jewel.
 Some see the ring as two pieces coming together to make one whole: it represents you and your partner.

 - Bombe engagement ring: curved shape with a dome.
 Uses a large amount of metal.

 - Ballerina engagement rings: inspired by the shape of dancers' tutus.

-- Serpentine rings: think snake like with tiny diamonds all over it.
+- Serpentine rings: think snake-like with tiny diamonds all over.